roginfarrer/monorepo-template/CONTRIBUTING.md

 We expect new pull requests to include tests for any affected behavior, and, as we follow semantic versioning, we may reserve breaking changes until the next major version release.

+### Changesets

+This library uses [changesets](https://github.com/Noviny/changesets) to do versioning.
+What that means for contributors is that you need to add a changeset by running yarn changeset which contains what packages should be bumped, their associated semver bump types and some markdown which will be inserted into changelogs.

 ## Other Ways to Contribute